Soartex/soartex.github.io/_posts/2015-01-02-contributing-to-the-modded-repos.md

 # Committing Textures
 Once a specific branch has been created for the textures that you want to submit it is easy to add the files.
 Browse to where the repository is stored on the disk.
 For me it is `~/My Documents/Github/`.
 In the respected repository folder, in my case `/Modded-1.7.x/`, you should see the exact folder structure from the GitHub site.
 You can find/create the respective mod folder and add your texture.

 When adding textures to a mod, copy only specific files from that mod into its respective folder.
 Each folder should have only the textures relating to that mod.
 The folder naming convention for the root folders is the name of the mod with underscores for spaces.
+Also note when adding a new mod, please include the [mod.json](/modded/01-01-2015/making-a-mod-json/) file.

 {:#committing}
 ### Committing
 Once you have edited, added, or removed the textures for the mod, it is time to record the changes made.
 This is called "committing".
 You create a record that records exactly what files where changed or removed.
 This is called a "commit".
-To create a commit head back to the GitHub client.
+To create a commit, head back to the GitHub client.
 In this client it should sync and show you that there are "Uncommitted Changes".
 When this information is expanded your respected changed should be seen on the right panel.

 ![Uncommitted Textures](/assets/img/contributing-to-the-modded-repos/commit-1.png)

 {:#publishing}
 ### Publishing/Syncing
 Once the changes have been committed it is time to sync them with the repository on Github.
 To do this click the "publish" or "sync" button in the top right.
 In our case we have publish because we just created a new branch, so it is going to "publish" that branch by creating it on the GitHub site's repository.
-After the initial commit is created this button changes to "sync" as you are syncing your local commits with the ones on GitHub.
+After the initial commit is created, this button changes to "sync" as you are syncing your local commits with the ones on GitHub.

 ![Committed Textures](/assets/img/contributing-to-the-modded-repos/commit-2.png)